gosticks/vue-simple-webpack-router-vuex/README.md

   });
   ```
 * Please don't use jQuery or jQuery based plugins since there are many pure Vue alternatives
-* Write unit tests for your custom components.
-See fgInput.spec and paper-table.spec
+* Write unit tests for your custom components

 For detailed explanation on how things work, checkout the [guide](http://vuejs-templates.github.io/webpack/) and [docs for vue-loader](http://vuejs.github.io/vue-loader).